DAREDEVILK29/PopUp-Tool/README.md

-# PopUp-Tool
+# POPUP TOOL

-PopUp Tool is an extension that allows users to select texts and summarize, explain and translate
+PopUp Tool is an extension that allows users to select text and summarize, explain, or translate it.

 ## Installation Guide

--> extracts the zip folder
+1. Extract the zip folder.
--> open chrome dev tools/ chromium
--> install Prompt API > await ai.languageModel.capabilities(); if not installed -> enable necessary Flags in chrome dev tools
->Installing the extension
+2. Open Chrome Dev Tools / Chromium.
+3. Install Prompt API: `await ai.languageModel.capabilities();` if not already installed.
+4. Enable necessary Flags in Chrome Dev Tools.

+### Installing the Extension
-->Open Chrome Dev tools, click on "Manage Extensions" and turn on "Developer Mode" -> click on "Load unpacked" locate the PopUp-Tool Folder that was Extracted -> Select the "PopUp-Tool" Folder and Check if the Extension has been installed in "Manage Extensions"
+1. Open Chrome Dev Tools, click on "Manage Extensions," and turn on "Developer Mode."
+2. Click on "Load unpacked," locate the extracted `PopUp-Tool` folder.
+3. Select the `PopUp-Tool` folder and check if the extension has been installed in "Manage Extensions."

-### Read Instructions Below Before using or testing the extension !!
+### Read the instructions below before using or testing the extension!

+---

-## Api used
+## API Used
-->Prompt API
+- Prompt API

+---

 ## Features

-The Tool Provides with 4 options
-1.Summarize
-2.Define
-3.Explain
-4.Translate
+The tool provides four options:
+1. Summarize
+2. Define
+3. Explain
+4. Translate

+---

 ## Functionality and How to Use the Extension

-->Users need to select a text or a paragraph they want to summarize,explain etc and Right-Click->PopUp-Tool->Choose one of the 4 Options

-->Each option selects the text and pass it to Prompt API which then after Few Seconds sends a response back to a Modal Popup in the webpage.

-## PopUp-Tool Options and Instructions!

-1. Summarize/Summarize this text
--> sends the selected text to Prompt Api and returns an easy to understand summary of the selected text -> takes upto 10 seconds for Prompt API to generate the response and return it.

-   ^Best sites to try on are News Articles,Blog Posts,WikiPedia

-2.Define/Define this word
--> lets the user select a word or two and provides a definition for the selected words.
--> max selection is 2 words. any more than 2 words will return an error and asks you to select a word!
->IMPORTANT NOTEs TO REMEMBER WHEN USING Define Option ->it can ONLY provide definition to English words, non-english words will return an error!

- ^Best sites to try on are News Articles,Blog Posts,WikiPedia

-3.Explain/Explain and Breakdown
--> lets users select a paragraph or more and provide an explanation and breakdown of the selected text. with Key points and subpoints
--> this option can also be used on Code snippets to provide an explanation and breakdown.
->IMPORTANT NOTEs TO REMEMBER WHEN USING Explain Option -> cant be used to summarize, translate!
-Only works on English Texts. non-english selections return an error -> can take longer than 10 seconds, max is 20 seconds -> First attempt may not work, just close modal and try again to get it to work

-  ^Best sites to try on are News Articles,Blog Posts,WikiPedia and LeetCode etc!

-4.Translate/ Translate this word
--> lets users translate Selected Texts and provides a simple summarized Translation of the text -> Currently working Languages "JAPANESE" AND "SPANISH".
--> some texts might not be translated if they are too complex for Prompt Api to translate.
->IMPORTANT NOTEs TO REMEMBER WHEN USING Translate Option -> can take upto 15 to 20 seconds for Prompt Api to send a response -> if first attempt fails just try again!
--> Selecting More than one Non English Paragraph returns an error, Please select One paragraph to make translating easy for PromptAPI

-  ^Best sites to try on: for japanese https://www3.nhk.or.jp/news/easy/ or any japanese website for spanish : https://www.fluentu.com/blog/spanish/spanish-poems/ or any spanish websites

-## Problem this Extension trying solve
-> its always been an hassle to get Definition, Summary and Explanations. if someone needs a Definition you need to open a new tab type in or paste a word you want a definition for, or trying to get an explanation or summary for a text or code which can be time consuming and exhaustingly repetitive.
-> with PopUp-Tool, Browsing makes it more easier and less tiring. you dont have to open a new tab or type in or paste your code or texts in a chatbot or applications.
-Popup-tools makes summarizing, defining and explaining and even translating easier with just a right click and in few seconds you get what you want.
-> lots of summarizing extentions which rely on ai force you to a new tab and Create an account in order to Use the extension. and it takes atleast 2 to 5 mins to get a summary or explanation for your text
-> but by using Google's built in ai like PromptAPI in PopUp-Tool you can summarize and more with just a right click! you can get your summary, definition, explanation while sitting in the worst humanly impossible posture!
-> PopUp-Tool helps in learning languages or undestanding Articles/Blogposts more easier to non-native speakers with no extra work or steps! again just with a RIGHT CLICK!

-NOTE: SOME TEXT OR SELECTION MAY NOT WORK AS IT CAN BE TOO MUCH OR COMPLEX FOR PROMPT API TO HANDLE
-      AND MIGHT RETURN AN ERROR, ENSURED PROPER ERROR HANDLING TO HANDLE SUCH SCENARIOS.
-	    AS PROMPT API AND OTHERS ARE STILL IN EARLY-STAGE ALL GENERATED RESPONSE MIGHT NOT BE ACCURATE AT ALL TIMES.
-	    THIS PROJECT/EXTENSION IS A DEMONSTRATION ON HOW "BUILT IN AIs" LIKE PromptAPI CAN BE UTILIZED TO MAKE BROWSING MORE EASIER.
+1. Select the text or paragraph you want to summarize, explain, etc.
+2. Right-click -> PopUp-Tool -> Choose one of the four options.
+3. Each option sends the selected text to the Prompt API, which returns a response displayed in a modal popup on the webpage after a few seconds.

+---

+## PopUp-Tool Options and Instructions

+### 1. Summarize / Summarize this text
+- Sends the selected text to the Prompt API and returns an easy-to-understand summary of the selected text.
+- Takes up to 10 seconds for the Prompt API to generate the response.

+**Best sites to try:** News articles, blog posts, Wikipedia.

+---

+### 2. Define / Define this word
+- Lets the user select a word or two and provides a definition for the selected words.
+- The maximum selection is two words.
+Selecting more than two words will return an error, prompting you to select a single word.

+**Important Notes:**
+- It can only provide definitions for English words.
+Non-English words will return an error.

+**Best sites to try:** News articles, blog posts, Wikipedia.

+---

+### 3. Explain / Explain and Breakdown
+- Lets users select a paragraph or more and provides an explanation and breakdown of the selected text, including key points and subpoints.
+- Can also be used on code snippets to provide explanations and breakdowns.

+**Important Notes:**
+- Cannot be used to summarize or translate.
+Works only on English texts.
+Non-English selections will return an error.
+- Can take longer than 10 seconds, with a maximum of 20 seconds.
+- The first attempt may not work.
+If this happens, close the modal and try again.

+**Best sites to try:** News articles, blog posts, Wikipedia, and LeetCode, etc.

+---

+### 4. Translate / Translate this text
+- Lets users translate selected texts and provides a simple summarized translation.
+- Currently supports translations for "Japanese" and "Spanish."
+- Some texts may not be translated if they are too complex for the Prompt API to handle.

+**Important Notes:**
+- Can take up to 15 to 20 seconds for the Prompt API to send a response.
+- If the first attempt fails, try again.
+- Selecting more than one non-English paragraph returns an error.
+Please select one paragraph to ensure accurate translation.

+**Best sites to try:**
+- For Japanese: [NHK News Easy](https://www3.nhk.or.jp/news/easy/) or any Japanese website.
+- For Spanish: [FluentU Blog](https://www.fluentu.com/blog/spanish/spanish-poems/) or any Spanish website.

+---

+## Problems This Extension Solves

+1. It has always been a hassle to get definitions, summaries, and explanations.
+For instance:
+   - To get a definition, you often have to open a new tab, type or paste the word, and search for it.
+   - Summarizing or explaining a text or code can be time-consuming and repetitive.

+2. With PopUp-Tool, browsing becomes easier and less tiring:
+   - You don't have to open a new tab or paste your content into a chatbot or application.
+   - PopUp-Tool allows summarizing, defining, explaining, and translating with just a right-click, saving time and effort.

+3. Many summarizing extensions rely on AI but:
+   - They force you to open a new tab and create an account to use them.
+   - It can take 2-5 minutes to get a summary or explanation.

+4. Using Google's built-in AI (Prompt API) in PopUp-Tool:
+   - You can summarize and more with Prompt API's content generator
+   - Get results while sitting in the worst humanly possible posture!

+5. PopUp-Tool helps non-native speakers learn languages or understand articles/blog posts easily, with no extra steps—just a RIGHT CLICK!

+---

+### Notes:
+- Some text or selections may not work if they are too complex for Prompt API to handle and might return an error.
+Proper error handling has been ensured to manage such scenarios.
+- As Prompt API and other AI technologies are still in early stages, generated responses might not always be accurate.
+- This project/extension is a demonstration of how built-in AIs like Prompt API can be utilized to make browsing easier.